 Step back to an era of grandeur!
 Nancealverne House is a Grade II Listed (starred) manor set within 14 acres of parkland with a lake and rowing boat.
-The accommodation (sleeps 8 plus 1 cot) consists of the first floor of the house and the majority of the ground floor.
-A front porch leads to the ground floor drawing-room and the stairs sweep up to the first floor accommodation with all rooms looking out over the parkland and lake.
-There is a sunny conservatory/dining-room which stables a full-size Victorian rocking horse.
-Also at this level are the television snug and the sitting-room with an open fire and four bedrooms.
-Apple Loft Cottage (3017) is situated to the rear as well as three privately rented apartments.
+The accommodation (sleeping eight plus a cot) consists of the first floor of the house and the majority of the ground floor.

 Sitting/Dining-room with CD player and open fire